-Next year, GOCO is projecting approximately \$70.3 million in revenue from the Lottery, which is less than the constitutional cap projection for Fiscal Year 2021.
+Next year, GOCO is projecting approximately \$71.2 million in revenue from the Lottery, which is less than the constitutional cap projection for Fiscal Year 2022.
 Although the constitutional cap has historically been met, GOCO prefers to budget conservatively, as Lottery revenues are unpredictable.
-Grant expenditures are expected to be consistent or slightly lower in the next year as grants awarded in the 2015 - 2020 spending plan are paid out to grantees.
+Grant expenditures are expected to be consistent or slightly lower in the next year as the new 5-year spending plan is structured to award higher funds in the later years of the plan (Fiscal Years 2023 - 2025).